-- (1) Major city routes: Major routes, population) 10,000 - (2) Secondary city routes: Secondary routes, population > 10,000 - (3) Small town: Main intersection, population $\langle 10,000 \rangle$ - (4) Rural: All interchanges not associated with a city or a town.
+Major city routes: Major routes, population > 10,000 Secondary city routes: Secondary routes, population > 10,000 Small town: Main intersection, population < 10,000 Rural: All interchanges not associated with a city or a town

-Table 2 shows the result from this aspect of the study.
+Table 2 shows the result from this study.
 The study ranks land-use as follows: commercial, industrial, residential, and vacant.
-It should be noted that the table shows only the highest ranked land use in each quadrant in the interchanges.
+It should be noted that the table shows only the highest ranked land use in each quadrant in the interchange.
 Consequently, the exact nature of land development in each quadrant is not truly represented.
 The governmental classification is used for land owned by governmental agencies and in this study is not considered available for development.